FbFDestro/news-program-manager/README.md

 # News programme manager

-This is a project developt with learning purpose for the Database course.
-For this reason some techincal detais as security was not handled.
+This is a project developed with learning purposes for the Database course.
+For this reason, some technical details such as security were not handled.

-The system was developt with Node.Js as backend and Vanilla Javascript for the frontend, together with a PostgreSQL database which was the main focus on this project.
+The system was developed with Node.Js as backend and Vanilla Javascript for the frontend, together with a PostgreSQL database which was the main focus on this project.

 <img src="https://github.com/FbFDestro/gerenciadorJornal/blob/master/MER.jpg?raw=true" />